-information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
+Section 32(1)(d), items 4(b), 4(c) and 4(d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
 There is an overriding public interest against disclosure.
-65. Clause 12.25 (Adjoining Properties) The information redacted is the entire clause.
-Section 32(1)(d), item 1(f) of the table in section 14 The disclosure of this information could prejudice the effective exercise by an agency of the agency's functions.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW Contractor's profit margins.
-Section 32(1)(d), item 4(b), The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the information redacted set out the rights and obligations of the parties in relation to Adjoining Properties; b) the Principal is still in the process of negotiating with adjoining property owners.
-If the redacted information were disclosed, third parties may be able to use that information to their advantage in negotiations with the Principal, thereby prejudicing the Principal's negotiating position; and c) in doing so, revealing the information could prejudice the parties' legitimate business, commercial or financial interests, and also prejudice the effective exercise by the Principal of its functions.
+Clauses 14.6(b), 14.6(b)(ii)(E)(aa) and (bb) (Ownership of documentation) The information redacted is part of a clause and an entire - subclause.
+Section 32(1)(a), paragraphs (b), (d) and (e) of the definition of "commercial-inconfidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SBT Contractor's cost structure or profit margins, intellectual property in which it may have an interest and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
+Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) exposing the redacted information would reveal the apportionment of risk between the Principal and the SBT Contractor, and therefore the level of risk that the SBT Contractor was willing to price and accept in relation to those events.
+Exposing this information may also provide insight into the SBT Contractor's views on its potential capabilities and likelihood of default events arising; and b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors contractors.
+Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
 Review: This information would be reviewed for disclosure as events and circumstances change.